2600hz/monster-ui/docs/handlebars.md

 It's almost exactly the same template as above, except that we're now using the firstName variable, and we can now dislpay it properly for all the users.

 ## Going further
-First of all, we require all the templates to be internationalizable.
+We require all the templates to be internationalizable.
 We don't force you to create more than the en-US.json file, but it's important to have the capability to add more languages later on.
 If you want a better understanding on how to use the i18n, please go visit [this link][i18n]

-### Listing of different helpers
+## Listing of different helpers
 Handlebars comes with a lot of helpers already built, you can see the list [here](http://handlebarsjs.com/).
 It includes basic helpers such as each, if, unless, etc...

 Now we'll check which helpers we created to help us specifically with some common problems we encountered.

-##### debug
+#### debug
 The debug helper is really helpful to debug your templates.
 Sometimes you lose track of the current context in the template, and dropping a `{{debug}}` will output the current context in the console.
 You can also add an argument after it to output a specific object.
 Here's an example: